 - Think about the cost.
 Review your financial aid package and create a plan for paying for college.

-- What are your plans after college?
-Look into career services and check graduation rates and job placement opportunities.
+- Look into career services, and make sure the college has high graduation rates and job placement opportunities.

 Want more tips for choosing a college that’s perfect for you?
 Check out Crushing College Choices: Tips for Picking Your Perfect Match.